epournaras/EPOS-Documentation/docs/source/global-cost-function.rst

       public static DifferentiableCostFunction<Vector> globalCostFunc =
                                                             new VarCostFunction();

-On how to select a scaling technique, see :ref:`global-cost-function-scaling`.

 The exact implementation of the function is given in ``func.VarCostFunction.java``.
 It is the subtype of ``DifferentiableCostFunction<Vector>``.